-ARTICLE 20 BULLETIN BOARDS
+ARTICLE 21 BULLETIN BOARDS

-(a) Subject to approval by the Government, one (1) bulletin board will be provided for the exclusive use of the Union and for the purpose of posting Union notices, such notices to encompass such subjects as: meetings and Union elections; appointments and results of Union elections; recreational and social affairs; and miscellaneous announcements.
+Subject to approval by the Government, one (1) bulletin board will be provided for the exclusive use of the Union and for the purpose of posting Union notices, such notices to encompass such subjects as: meetings and Union elections; appointments and results of Union elections; recreational and social affairs; and miscellaneous announcements.
 This bulletin board shall not be used for detrimental propaganda of any kind, nor shall it be used for the posting or distribution of payments or notices of political matters, advertising, nor for notices adversely reflecting upon the Company.
 All items must be approved by the Community Manager and business representative of the Union before posting to assure that detrimental propaganda is not posted.

-ARTICLE 21 NOTICES
+ARTICLE 22 NOTICES